Garmin VO2max: How Far Off Is Yours? (94 Paired Powertests, 2026)

 Here is a one-step correction you can apply with no math:

-This is not a substitute for a measurement — it is a sanity check.
-The corrections are central-tendency estimates for our cohort; individual variation around them is significant (standard deviation of the bias across all 79 pairs is 5.7 points).
-Treat them as "your Garmin number is probably in this range", not "your true value is exactly this".
+This is not a substitute for a measurement, it is a sanity check.
+The corrections are central tendencies for our cohort, and the individual scatter around them is large: the standard deviation of the bias across all 94 pairs is 5.06 points, the mean absolute error 4.12.
+Read the table as "your true value is probably in this region", never as "your true value is exactly this".

 What About Apple Watch and Polar?